scrapfly/scrapfly-scrapers/autoscout24-scraper/README.md

 The scraping code is located in the `autoscout24.py` file.
 It's fully documented and simplified for educational purposes and the example scraper run code can be found in `run.py` file.

 This scraper scrapes:
-- AutoScout24 car listings from category/search pages
+- AutoScout24 car listings from search pages
-- AutoScout24 individual car detail pages with specifications, features, and seller information
+- AutoScout24 car detail pages with specifications, features, and seller information

 For output examples see the `./results` directory.